ritvikindupuri/Guard-Duty-Attack/README.md

   <b>Figure 3: SQL Injection Execution</b>
 </p>

-Injecting the SQL payload into the login portal to gain Administrative access.
+As shown in Figure 3, injecting the SQL payload into the login portal manipulates the backend query, granting Administrative access without a valid password.

 ### Phase 2: Credential Theft (IMDS Abuse)
 Using a Command Injection vulnerability in the User Profile, I forced the server to query the AWS internal metadata service.